threefoldfoundation/info_sdk/src/10. Marketplace/delegated_domain.md

 ## Accessing the solution

-Go to [TF Grid Marketplace 2.2 Testnet](https://marketplace-testnet.grid.tf) and click on `Domain Delegation`.
+Go to [TF Grid Demo 2.2 Testnet](https://marketplace-testnet.grid.tf) and click on `Domain Delegation`.

 ## Steps